-At Platformax we handle complex sales improvement projects, many at times we help our clients look for a needle in a haystack to improve their sales numbers.
+At Platformax we regularly handle complex sales improvement projects.
+Usually many at the same time, helping our clients find that needle in a haystack that’s keeping their sales numbers low.
 Over the years our team has perfected a delivery process that helps us stay ahead of the pack.
-Through this article, I am sharing them with you.
+In this article I’ll be sharing them with you.
 We weave the following in every project that we run at Platformax.

 Communicate, Communicate & Communicate

 Time and again I have seen that the success of the project depends on how well the team members communicate not only among themselves but also to anyone likely to be affected or interested in their activities.
 For example, if a team was about to collect data from a working production line, team members should notify all supervisors and operators in advance and tell them when the data will be collected.
 Similarly, a team studying how employees in an office use their time should explain that the goal is to identify inefficient systems and not lazy employees.
 By following this mode of communication, we at Platformax get cooperation from our colleagues and often get suggestions for improvements along the way.

 Whenever we are implementing Platformax sales improvement projects at our client’s office, we make sure that we don’t stick to notifying people about the changes, but go beyond and explain why the changes are being done and how it will impact them for good in the short as well as long-term.

 Over the years after handling multiple sales improvement projects, I know for sure that when you get better at studying processes, you start unearthing a lot more problems that need to be fixed.
 Our approach at Platformax is to explore issues in depth and collecting enough data for solving it once and for all.
 However, many times, some problems are easily fixable and don’t need elaborate analysis, this is what our team calls “Platform-sense”, we fix it then and there without getting into a paralysis of analysis.
 Our sales Jedi recommends that our team answers these questions before applying their “Platform-sense.”